lgrz/jing/doc/reference.md

 **Support for additional Prolog operators.** For example: `=`, `is`, etc. There are many more that could be added.

+**Support floating point numbers.** Currently only integers are supported.

 **Shorthand control flow statements.** Allow for the omission of `{}` for a single statement following a control flow statement such as `if`, `while`, etc.